REMaQE: Reverse Engineering Math Equations from Executables: Conclusion

-Future work involves extending REMaQE to integrate it into existing GUI decompilation tools, support various datatypes, handle datatype conversions, and enhance reverse engineering capabilities to recognize advanced mathematical structures for improved representation.
-Integration with GUI tools will yield a better reverse engineering workflow for users compared to the Python API and the command line interface.
-Support of datatypes, such as fixed-point and integer, will increase applicability of REMaQE to more real-world programs.
-Once it supports integer and bitwise computations, REMaQE can also be applied to other domains like reverse engineering of cryptographic algorithms.
-In the domain of embedded systems, algorithms can employ advanced mathematical structures such as dynamic loops, summation, integration, differentiation, and high dimensional data such as vectors and matrices.
-Currently in REMaQE, such structures are unrolled and represented as long chains of scalar computations, whereas a truly simplified human-friendly representation should use advanced mathematical operations (e.g., dot product, matrix multiply) to represent them.
+Future work can extend REMaQE to integrate it into GUI decompilation tools, handle data type conversion and bitwise computation, bundle support for complex control-flow like function pointers or recursion, and enhance reverse engineering capabilities to recognize advanced mathematical structures for improved representation.
+Algorithms in embedded systems can employ advanced mathematical structures such as dynamic loops, summation, integration, differentiation, and high dimensional data such as vectors and matrices.
+Extending simplification to include long chains of scalar computation into high-level operations will further improve REMaQE's human-friendliness.
 These refinements and extensions are the proposed future work for REMaQE.